2ajoyce/dynamic-readme-elements/README.md

 - width and height for the linear bar (in pixels).
 - size for the diameter of the circular bar (in pixels).
 - percentage for progress representation (0 to 100).
+- For the calendar chart, year, month, and progressDays to mark specific days.

 ## Acknowledgments